-- 3.6 The Board will dispose of its business in an open, fair and transparent manner.
-Hearings will be conducted in as informal a manner as possible.
-Guidance will be made available to those persons who wish to apply for a licence, to make representations or to lodge objections (referred to in 3.7 below). - 3.7 The Board will remain at all times mindful of the need to be accessible to all and assistance will be available on request to those who require any special arrangements to be made.
-This is reflected in the Board's Equality Outcomes.
-The Board will normally hold its meetings in the Dean of Guild Room in the City Chambers, High Street, Edinburgh.
+3.7 The Board will remain at all times mindful of the need to be accessible to all and assistance will be available on request to those who require any special arrangements to be made.
+This is reflected in the Board's Equality and Rights Policy and Equality Outcomes.
+The Board will normally hold its formal meetings in the Dean of Guild Room in the City Chambers, High Street, Edinburgh but arrangements will usually be in place to allow for attendance virtually.
 Timescales are laid down for applications to the Board and these are publicised on the Board's website.
 Agendas are published on the Council's Agendas and Minutes website.
 An appropriate number of staff are employed to ensure an efficient disposal of business.
 The Board meets on a regular basis as laid down in the Rules as adopted from time to time and the meeting dates together with the Agendas for meetings are published on the website.